 Google wants to make it easier for users to find the information they are looking for by showing that people also search for keywords.
 You can gain a better understanding of a topic by learning about related keywords that other people have also searched for.

 You can discover what your visitors are looking for during their search journey on Google.
 And “People also search for” phrases helps to develop content that will keep them engaged.
 Given that these keywords are directly originating from Google, this is a gold mine for SEO and PPC practitioners.

 But how does PASF feature affect SEO and PPC, you ask?
 It does and to a great extent!

-Overall, Google’s search result page is far more dynamic than that of competitors such as Bing.
-With them focusing more on paid ads, featured snippets, and sections such as “People Also Search For (PASF)”, “People Also Ask (PAA),” and “Related Searches,” the path to ranking organically has also changed.
+Google’s search result page is far more dynamic than that of competitors such as Bing.
+Google focuses more on paid ads, featured snippets, and sections like “People also search for “, “People also ask “, “Related searches”.
+That’s why the path to rank on organic search has also changed.

 In this blog, we’ll explain how PASF works, why it’s important, and how you can use it to improve the SEO and PPC performance of your website.
-Discover what PASF is, as well as how to find and rank for these keywords.
+Also, how to find and rank for these keywords.

 People also search for (PASF) aims to assist users in finding the information they are looking for.
 While the PASF box is not a new entry to Google’s SERP, it has undergone some changes to become what it is today.

 People also search for or PASF is a dynamic entry.
 It is not always visible on all searches, and is case-sensitive.